athanzli/PASCode/README.md

 ### Using pre-trained model

 We provide pre-trained GAT models for AD, AD progression, Sleep Weight Gain Guilt Suicide, WeightLoss PMA and Depression Mood.
-Users are advised to follow our tutorial on input data preprocessing and the usage of such models in **PASCodePretrainedAnnotation.py** under the **demo** directory.
+Users are advised to follow our tutorial on input data preprocessing and the usage of such models in **PASCodePretrainedAnnotation.py** under the **tutorials** directory.

 ### Training models from scratch with DA tools
 This involves four steps: